Groups

 - Organize members into named community segments (e.g., “Alumni Network”, “Mentors”, “2025 Cohort”)

-- Power your public community directory with searchable, filterable member listings
+- Power your members-only community directory with searchable, filterable member listings

 - Let you configure which custom fields appear as directory filters and which appear on profile cards